 4) Product competition is probably one of the biggest challenges that you’ll be facing.
 At any promotional hour, there are easily 20 to 30 vendors offering somewhat similar items under the same product category.
 Instead of using brand names, products are featured according to their descriptions and discounted prices as you can see in the examples below.

 Given the fact that most shoppers are merely looking for bargains on Jane, it’s pretty obvious that the latter is what attracts people’s attention the most.
 Hence, building a loyal customer base would be a difficult thing to do on this platform and sellers need to constantly think about how far they would slash down prices while still be able to make profits.

-5) While Jane pride themselves as a unique deal site, it still has its own share of negative reviews, especially when certain sellers don’t deliver as promised.
+5) While Jane prides themselves as a unique deal site, it still has its own share of negative reviews, especially when certain sellers don’t deliver as promised.
 Poor quality products, long shipping time and failure of refunds are a few reasons why some people complained about and avoid shopping on the site.

-Is Jane.com Worthy of Your Time
+Is Jane.com Worth of Your Time

-The way I see it, Jane is more of a diversion for small retail businesses to get additional online traffic especially from mobile users.
+The way I see it, Jane is more of a diversion for small retail businesses to get additional online traffic, especially from mobile users.
 It’s not a place where you can expect to make a lot of money or even to start an eCommerce business, but there’s definitely no harm in trying and testing your market.

-Even so, you shouldn’t ignore establishing a professional business website where you can run promotions whenever you like without having to rely on third party platforms.
+Even so, you shouldn’t ignore establishing a professional business website where you can run promotions whenever you like without having to rely on third-party platforms.
 What’s more important is that you get to keep most of the profits while building a brand that is trusted by the customers and the search engines.